Trial of Rajaratnam's brother ends as defense says U.S. case flawed

-NEW YORK, July 7 (Reuters) - A lawyer for Rengan Rajaratnam on Monday compared the government’s insider trading case against the younger brother of Galleon Group founder Raj Rajaratnam to a jigsaw puzzle where the pieces had been wrongly jammed together.
+NEW YORK (Reuters) - A lawyer for Rengan Rajaratnam on Monday compared the government’s insider trading case against the younger brother of Galleon Group founder Raj Rajaratnam to a jigsaw puzzle where the pieces had been wrongly jammed together.

 In closing arguments in New York federal court, Daniel Gitner, Rengan Rajaratnam’s lawyer, told jurors what remained of the case against his client, a former Galleon fund manager, “doesn’t fit together.”